Starkscan

 Current behavior:

-• inline JSON responses return as application/json
+• inline JSON-RPC responses return as application/json

 Smoke-test the remote MCP path